Financial aid recipients have the right to know the following:

 Financial aid recipients have the following responsibilities:

-• Notify the Financial Aid Office of changes in marital, enrollment and/or housing status which may result in a revision to eligibility for financial aid.
+Notify the Financial Aid Office of changes in marital, enrollment and/or housing status which may result in a revision to financial aid eligibility.

-• Secure a job and work the number of hours necessary to earn the Federal Work-Study (FWS) or Lewis & Clark Work-Study (LCWS) award if so desired.
+Secure a job and work the number of hours necessary to earn the Federal Work-Study (FWS) or Lewis & Clark Work-Study (LCWS) award, as desired.
 An offer of FWS or LCWS is not a guarantee of employment.

-• Reapply for financial aid each year by the priority filing date of March 15.
+Reapply for financial aid each year, by the priority filing date of March 15, using the FAFSA.